 Line of Sight was a nice aspect of Paradroid.
 In P90 all droids had various sensors, but any droid you controlled just used regular line of sight.
 Here are some ideas to expand on that.

 For example, one droid might see 270 degrees with a movement sensor.
 When using this droid, the screen is drawn differently, like a 'predator' filter.
 You see the magnitude of movement or whatever, and tempo.
 Since you can't see walls, you overlay the blips on a schematic of the level.
 As a player you might learn to differentiate between different droids based on movement, magnitude and pulse frequency.
-This droid would see through walls to some extent, making it easy to hunt for campers.
+Certain droids could see through walls to some extent, making it easy to hunt for campers.
 The 999 droid would have all kinds of super powerful sensors, making it hard to hide from.
 Some droids might see the ID numbers and get a visual reminding of the C64 emboss graphics.